Working to eradicate a painful parasite

 Some communities have stationed guards at water holes and/or instituted new laws that prohibited people with Guinea worms from entering bodies of water to help prevent transmission of Guinea worm disease.
-Efforts have also focused on providing access to other sources of clean water or providing means to filter drinking water, such as use of relatively inexpensive filtered straws, so that copepods that are potentially infected with Guinea worm larvae are removed prior to individual’s ingesting the water.
+Efforts have also focused on providing access to other sources of clean water or providing means to filter drinking water, such as the use of relatively inexpensive filtered straws so that copepods that are potentially infected with Guinea worm larvae are removed prior to individuals ingesting the water.

 In some regions, larvicide has been used to treat drinking water and kill any Guinea worm larvae.
 These fairly simple solutions have prevented millions of humans from ingesting Guinea worm larvae and have been impressively effective at reducing the number of cases of Guinea worm disease worldwide.

-Guinea worm disease is on target to be be the first parasitic disease ever eradicated and the first disease to be eradicated without the use of a vaccine or medication.
-No new technologies have been invented and no new weapon, like the small pox vaccine, has been created to fight the Guinea worm disease and yet the efforts to eradicate this disease have been remarkably effective.
+Guinea worm disease is on target to be the first parasitic disease ever eradicated and the first disease to be eradicated without the use of a vaccine or medication.
+No new technologies have been invented and no new weapon, like the smallpox vaccine, has been created to fight the Guinea worm disease, and yet the efforts to eradicate this disease have been remarkably effective.

 How does this help you?

 Eradicating a disease that 3.5 million people suffered from in a single year is an ambitious goal.
 You may face similarly daunting problems in your organization.
 This root cause analysis case study is a reminder that thoroughly understanding the work process, or lifecycle, of an issue is often a necessary first step to effectively addressing it.